ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     ```bash
     docker ps
     ```
-1. You can even connect into a docker container and navigate around the filesystem if interested:
+1. You can even connect into a docker container and navigate around the filesystem:

     ```bash
     docker exec -it <CONTAINER ID> bash